Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-status/README.md

 * A pending database upgrade means the code on disk was replaced but `occ upgrade` never ran.
 Until it does, Nextcloud answers every request with the upgrade page: no web UI, no WebDAV, no desktop and mobile sync.
 This is the condition the check exists for.
 * `occ upgrade` turns maintenance mode on for its duration, so a running upgrade sets both flags.
 The check caps the upgrade alert at `--maintenance-severity` in that case, so planned work does not page anyone.
 * The endpoint needs no credentials and imposes no rate limiting, so it is safe to poll frequently.
 This is the difference to `nextcloud-stats`, which needs an admin account for the serverinfo API and is not reachable while the instance is in maintenance mode.
 * Probing the instance under a host name that is not listed in the `trusted_domains` array of the Nextcloud `config.php` returns HTTP 400 instead of the status document.
-The check reports that as such.
+The check reports that as such, and always as UNKNOWN: the URL is wrong, the instance is not.
+* An instance that gives up before it gets as far as the status document answers with an error page naming the reason.
+The check quotes that reason instead of the bare status code, and alerts at `--unavailable-severity` (CRIT by default), because an instance in that state serves nobody either.
 * The `edition` field is not evaluated.
 Nextcloud hardcodes it to an empty string since v11.

 **Data Collection:**

 * Fetches `/status.php` over HTTP or HTTPS without authentication.
 * Alerts on `needsDbUpgrade`, `maintenance` and `installed`, and reports `version`, `versionstring`, `productname` and `extendedSupport` as facts.
+* Treats an answer without the `installed` flag as no status document at all, rather than as an uninstalled instance.

 ## Fact Sheet